Political tensions, new protests over French pension bill - KTVZ

 Another option would be to use a special constitutional power to force the bill through parliament without a vote.
 But such an unpopular move would prompt immediate criticism from the political opposition and unions about the lack of democratic debate.

+Republicans party lawmaker Aurelien Pradié said Wednesday that if this special power is used, he go to the constitutional council, a higher French legal body, to challenge the democratic legitimacy of the move.

 Train drivers, school teachers, dock workers and others are expected to walk off the job Wednesday.
-Thousands of tons of garbage is piling up on Paris sidewalks amid a continuing strike against the pension plan.
+Thousands of tons of garbage is piling up on the sidewalks of Paris and other French cities amid a continuing strike against the pension plan.
+In Paris, garbage collectors and sanitation agents announced that they will continue the strike until at least March 20.

-Public transport is expected to be disrupted, including high-speed, regional and Paris suburban trains.
+Public transport is expected to be disrupted, including the Paris metro as well as high-speed, regional and Paris suburban trains.
 France’s aviation authority, the DGAC, said 20% of the flights at Paris-Orly airport have been canceled, and warned about potential delays.

 Workers in several oil refineries are also among those pursuing an open-ended strike launched last week.